Join CIfA

 • perceive the importance of each role within a team

-• demonstrate understanding of the ethical requirements of the Code of conduct and is able to apply to own work
+• demonstrate understanding of the ethical requirements of the Code of conduct and are able to apply to own work

 • uphold the values of the Institute to work in the public interest